Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSCustomSecurityAttributeDefinition.md

 ```

 ### -IsSearchable
-Determines whether attribute values will be indexed for searching on objects which will be stamped with attribute values.
+Indicates whether custom security attribute values will be indexed for searching on objects that are assigned attribute values.

 ```yaml
 Type: Boolean